Composition of the panels and areas of legal work

 - removal and suspension from the panel.

-Section 29A panel members can contact the Assignments team to register interest for simplified grants process training.
+Section 29A panel members can to register interest for simplified grants process training.
 In your email, please advise of the type of training that is required, for example, indictable crime training.

 Terms and conditions of membership

 A private law firm or private lawyer who applies to be, and is selected as, a panel member must both: